Towing of vehicles shall be carried out in

 such cases, the owner should be advised that

-he or she may call the Customer Services Department
+he or she may call the Department of Customer Services

-(see Attachment 2) to pursue a complaint with the city.
+(see the attachment) to pursue a complaint with the city.

 D. Failure or refusal to pay towing charges